Ladies and Gentlemen, friends and fellow Schuss Boomer enthusiasts. Welcome to the 20th annual Schuss Boomer Downhill.

 On the women's side Claire Challen, Erika Prett and Tracy Konst.

 © 2003 - 2017 Schuss Boomer Downhill.
-This race is hosted by Hudson Bay Mountain Resort for the benefit of the Smithers Ski and Snowboard Club
+This race is hosted on Hudson Bay Mountain Resort for the benefit of the Smithers Ski and Snowboard Club